DigitalCampus/django-oppia/docs/technical/install/aws.rst

 * upload (dir): stores the course uploads

-Please note that on this machine the django-oppia server is installed as a clone from GitHub (rather than using the pip install method described in the :ref:`standard installation instructions <install>`).
+Please note that on this machine the django-oppia server is installed as a clone from GitHub (rather than using the pip install method described in the :doc:`./server`).

 .. warning::
 	In the main django settings, the server is set to run in debug mode.
 This will be fine when you are testing, but